Magnetoconvection in a horizontal duct flow at very high Hartmann and Grashof numbers: Results

 The quantitative disagreement between the base flow profiles and, as an evident consequence, stability properties found in the 3D and 2D models is difficult to interpret.
 The velocity and temperature distributions computed in the framework of the 3D model clearly show that the base flow is Q2D and nearly perfectly unidirectional at $Ha$ higher than approximately $4000$ (see figure \ref{fig3}$b,d$ and values of $E_t$ in table \ref{tablebase1}).
 As illustrated in section \ref{results3}, fields of growing perturbations also remain Q2D at such high $Ha$.
 Additional calculations performed with larger grids and longer times of flow evolution did not lead to significant changes.
 The deviations from quasi-two-dimensionality and inaccuracy of the numerical model are, therefore, excluded as possible reasons.

 A further useful, albeit not fully explaining illustration is provided in figure \ref{fig7}.
 Computed base flow distributions of $U_x$ and the streamwise component of the Lorentz force $F_{Lx}$ are shown for $Ha = 10000$ and $Gr = 10^8, 10^9$ and $10^{10}$ within and near the Hartmann boundary layer.
 We see that the strong vertical variation of $U_x$ existing at $Gr = 10^{10}$ extends toward the Hartmann wall and causes a respective variation of the Lorentz force.
 It must be noted that this picture does not contradict to the identification of the flow as Q2D.
-The profiles $U_x(y, z = const)$ collapse into one curve corresponding to the Hartmann profile if taken outside the sidewall layers at the horizontal walls and scaled by the respective maximum values of $U_x$.
+The profiles $U_x(y, z = const)$, if taken outside the sidewall layers at the horizontal walls and scaled by the respective maximum values of $U_x$, collapse into one curve with a flat core and Hartmann boundary layers.